audibleblink/secblog/content/posts/Accidentally Graphing DLL Hijacks in All Electron Apps/index.md

 exists within the same directory as the EXE, but that DLL contains a forward to a DLL that _doesn't_ exists in the same directory.

+Can I write in that directory?

-And how many of those EXEs are run with high privileges?
+How many of those EXEs are run with high privileges?

 I'm currently shaking that tree and I hope to have that blog written up soon.
 Here's a preview.